 Where this ecolabel is found

-American Samoa Argentina Australia Austria Belgium Brazil Canada Colombia Costa Rica Ecuador Egypt France Germany Indonesia Ireland Israel Italy Japan Liechtenstein Luxembourg Maldives Mauritania Mauritius Monaco Netherlands Nicaragua Norway Panama Papua New Guinea Peru Philippines Poland Portugal Puerto Rico Romania Russian Federation Samoa Seychelles Solomon Islands South Africa Spain Sweden Switzerland Thailand Turkey United Kingdom United States United States Minor Outlying Islands Venezuela
+American Samoa Argentina Australia Austria Belgium Brazil Canada Colombia Costa Rica Ecuador Egypt France Germany Indonesia Ireland Israel Italy Japan Liechtenstein Luxembourg Maldives Mauritania Mauritius Monaco Netherlands Nicaragua Norway Panama Papua New Guinea Peru Philippines Poland Portugal Puerto Rico Romania Russian Federation Samoa Seychelles South Africa Spain Sweden Switzerland Thailand Turkey United Kingdom United States United States Minor Outlying Islands Venezuela

 Last updated: 20 January 2012